pcmillerAcme/docs/index.md

     <tr>
         <td>format</td>
         <td></td>
         <td>The format of the return value.
 Default = 'JSON'.
 Usually <b>format</b> is left undeclared in order inherit the default 'JSON'.
+However, as a convenience option for humans directly accessing the API, the 'html' option exists.
 If <b>format</b> set to 'html', <b>/new</b> will return an html web page containing a clickable link to the final gif product.
-This can be useful for interactive demonstration, testing, and verification of the API without relying on a complex GUI front end.
-Without this option and without a front end, the user is left to manually assemble the URL with an order number, which is not fun for anything but scripts.</td>
+This can be useful for interactive demonstration, testing, and verification of the API directly without relying on a more complex GUI front end.
+Without the 'html' option and without a front end, the user is left to parse raw JSON and manually assemble the URL, which is not fun for anything but scripts.
     </tr>
     <tr>
         <td></td>